The Sexuality of Wedding Rings

 Another example of sexual expression is the familiar phrase, the "family jewels" ( Les Bijoux de Famille ) referring to the male genitalia.
 Similar metaphors exist in English; in Victorian times, Information on Pearls reveals that the word 'Pearl' was equated with the clitoris. (cf. Content, The Pearl and the Dragon, 1999, p.
 29).

-In the current copy-paste digital renaissance, Antique & Estate Jewelry which includes Antique Wedding Rings are anything but Auld Lang Syne!
+In the current copy-paste upload your intimate life video renaissance, Antique & Estate Jewelry and Antique Wedding Rings are anything but Auld Lang Syne.

 References: